claytonwramsey/www/content/cv.md

 - Rust for Robotics Workshop, IEEE International Conference on Robotics and Automation, 2025
 - International Journal of Robotics Research (IJRR); 2024

+### Volunteer

+- [Workshop on Language and Semantics of Task and Motion Planning](https://dyalab.mines.edu/2025/icra-workshop/), IEEE International Conference on Robotics and Automation (ICRA), 2025

 ## Teaching

 ### Instructor